 by G.S.
 Evans

-In 1968 Michel Foucault wrote an essay titled Ceci n'est pas une pipe ("This Is Not a Pipe"), which was inspired by a similarly titled drawing by the Belgian artist Rene Magritte.
-What made the drawing so interesting for Foucault was the unusual effect (what he termed the "strangeness") created by the drawing's highly realistic depiction of a pipe on the one hand and the legend that Magritte wrote below it, which states, "This is not a pipe."
-Foucault argued that the incongruity between the pipe and its legend illustrated his position, stated elsewhere, that "[neither words nor the visible] can be reduced to the other's terms: it is in vain that we say what we see; what we see never resides in what we say.
-And it is in vain that we attempt to show, by the use of images, metaphors, or similes, what we are saying..." [p.9].
-Thus, he argued, the drawing (and the series of paintings by Magritte that it inspired) strips us of the certainty that the pipe is a pipe, and "inaugurates a play of transferences that run, proliferate, propagate, and correspond within the layout of the painting, affirming and representing nothing." [p.
-49]
+In 1968 Michel Foucault wrote a small book titled Ceci n'est pas une pipe ("This Is Not a Pipe"), which discussed a similarly titled drawing by the Belgian artist Rene Magritte.
+What made Magritte's drawing so interesting for Foucault was the unusual effect (what he termed the "strangeness") created by the drawing's highly realistic depiction of a pipe on the one hand and the legend that Magritte wrote below it, which states, "This is not a pipe."
+For Foucault, the incongruity between the pipe and its legend illustrates his position, stated in The order of things: an archaeology of human sciences, that "[neither words nor the visible] can be reduced to the other's terms: it is in vain that we say what we see; what we see never resides in what we say.
+And it is in vain that we attempt to show, by the use of images, metaphors, or similes, what we are saying . . . ."
+In Ceci n'est pas une pipe he specifically argues that the drawing (and the series of paintings by Magritte that it inspired) strips us of the certainty that the pipe is a pipe, as it "inaugurates a play of transferences that run, proliferate, propagate, and correspond within the layout of the painting, affirming and representing nothing" (49).

-As irrealists, however, we would hold that there is a very real relation between what we see and what we say; indeed, that it is the very fact that there does exist a real object called a pipe that can be picked up and smoked which makes the legend at the bottom of the page absurd.
-The legend, however, is not absurd because it is wrong but because, even though it seems that it must be wrong, it cannot simply be dismissed out-of-hand as being a mistake; we know too well from experience that, though things are often as they seem, at other times they are not as they seem.
-Thus it is the ambiguous and multi-faceted nature of matter itself, in spite of all our efforts to attach a single, definitive meaning to it, that (in our opinion) lends the drawing its strangeness.
+And it is because of these occasionally experienced exceptions that the legend "This is not a pipe” also cannot simply be dismissed as a mistake by the viewer of the drawing: we know too well that, though things are often as they seem, at other times they are not as they seem.
+Thus, it is the fact that the drawing evokes this ambiguous and multi-faceted nature of matter, which is always resistant and sometimes completely impervious to our efforts to attach a single, definitive meaning to it, that (in our opinion) lends the drawing its strangeness.

 In the beginning of his essay Foucault gives a straightforward description of Magritte's drawing: "a carefully drawn pipe, and underneath it (handwritten in a steady, painstaking, artificial script...), this note: 'This is not a pipe.'"
 It is, as Foucault notes: "as simple as a page borrowed from a botanical manual: a figure and the text that names it.
 Nothing is easier to say--our language knows it well in our place--than the 'name of a pipe.'"
 He then notes that there is a certain "strangeness" in the picture, and first considers, before dismissing, the possibility that the strangeness results from contradiction, arguing that contradiction can only exist between two statements, or in a single statement (he is speaking here of contradiction in the context of formal logic, where one can't establish correspondence between an idea and an object, and is thus by its very nature tautologous).
 He then moves to the vantage point of the correspondence theory of truth, where it is assumed that we can assume a correspondence between an idea and an object, and asks if the strangeness doesn't result from the fact that the statement "This is not a pipe" is a false statement (the fact to which it refers does not exist) because "its 'referent'--obviously a pipe--does not verify it?"
 His answer is simple: "But who would seriously contend that the collection of intersecting lines above the text is a pipe?
 Must we say: My God, how simpleminded!"
 And yet Foucault emphasizes that the strangeness he is speaking of cannot be explained away as a simple trick of language.
 For, of course, the picture is structured so that it plays heavily upon the long-established convention of language, from which we have learned to look at a drawing or photograph and say "This is a chair" or "That is my house."
 For Foucault, this convention of language is apparently all powerful, as for him: "No matter that it is the material deposit, on a sheet of paper or a blackboard, of a little graphite or a thin dust of chalk.
 It does not 'aim' like an arrow or a pointer toward a particular pipe in the distance or elsewhere.
 It is a pipe."